 But where WordPress does fall down is on search.
-To that end an R&D project in the company of late, has been on how to improve this with a multi-platform approach.
-Having good WordPress search, for example, is no good if what you really want to do is search across your WordPress website and Magento e-commerce store.
+To that end, an R&D project in the company of late has been on how to improve this with a multi-platform approach.
+Having a good WordPress search, for example, is no good if what you really want to do is search across your WordPress website and Magento e-commerce store.
 So lately we’ve been building out a search system that allows you to group together multiple websites and search across them.
 It’s about to hit its first production site, so watch this space for more information.

-Search can be a sign of a failure in signposting, but on large sites it’s still one of the best ways to help users dig out information.
+Search can be a sign of a failure in signposting, but on large sites, it’s still one of the best ways to help users dig out information.

 Maybe you’ve simply scanned down the post, looking for key snippets?
 That’s OK and here’s a brief summary to help you along.

 The Spectator did well not because of any one individual thing.
 Not because of hiring us, necessarily, or because of using a particular technology or having a specific content strategy.
 It did well because a lot of smaller elements, often overlooked, were properly dealt with over time and using an iterative approach.
-Site performance, content strategy and a good visual design all played their part.
+Site performance, content strategy and good visual design all played their part.
 This drove traffic from one million page views a month to over ten million in the past month.
 This is big and it grows almost remorselessly.
 And with each new blip in traffic due to a special event such as the recent referendum on EU membership, the number of people returning to the site grows just that bit more.

 The Spectator keeps on growing and we look forward to helping with that progress for many years to come.